wce-codepals/roadmap/README.md

+# Roadmap
-This open source documentation project lists out a generic [roadmap](roadmap/roadmap.md) for students of Computer science and Information Technology undergrads to become a well-rounded developer.
+This open source documentation project lists out a generic [roadmap](/roadmap.md) for students of Computer science and Information Technology undergrads to become a well-rounded developer.

 ## Roadmap contribution guidlines:
 1. Add consice goal that can be achieved